Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 Listen to the full podcast on podcasts.apple.com ➜

-Vlad Kuksenko (from Washington D.C., DC, USA) started Tag Pup almost 4 years ago.
+Vlad Kuksenko (from Washington D.C., DC, USA) started Tag Pup about 4 years ago.

 - In 2019, Vlad Kuksenko founded TagPup, an Etsy shop selling pet supplies.